django/deps/draft/email-providers.md

 ```

 To ensure backwards compatibility, `providers` generally cannot cache and reuse
 backend instances.
-(This differs from caches/storages/tasks/db.connections,
+(This differs from caches/storages/tasks/db.connections, all
-all of which provide instance caching.)
+of which provide instance caching.)

-Historically, Django's mail-sending APIs have created an EmailBackend
+Historically, Django's mail-sending APIs have created an EmailBackend instance,
-instance, used it for a single `send_messages()` call, and then discarded
+used it for a single `send_messages()` call, and then discarded it.
+Although
-it.
-Although most backend implementations probably *do* support repeated
+most backend implementations probably *do* support repeated `open()`/`close()`
-`open()`/`close()` cycles, this behavior has never been specified in
+cycles, this behavior has never been specified in Django's docs (or even
-Django's docs (or even implicitly required in typical use).
-And even if a
+implicitly required in typical use).
+And even if a backend *does* technically
-backend *does* technically support reuse across multiple `send_messages()`
+support reuse across multiple `send_messages()` calls, that may have different
-calls, that may have different behavior from creating a new instance.
-(For
+behavior from creating a new instance.
+(For example, Django's file email
-example, Django's filebased EmailBackend generates a new timestamped
-filename for each new instance.)
+backend generates a new timestamped filename for each new instance.)

 Some of Django's built-in backends *could* safely allow instance reuse, at
 least within a single thread.
 Caching providers could be supported as a
 separate [follow-on feature](#future-cached-providers).

 #### `providers.create_connection()`

 `providers` also has one internal method:

 * `providers.create_connection(alias, /)`: Creates a new
   EmailBackend instance for alias, based on the `EMAIL_PROVIDERS` setting.

 This method is used to implement the public API, backwards compatibility in
 other django.core.mail APIs, and may be useful in test cases.

 Roughly (ignoring detailed error handling and special cases for backwards
 compatibility):

 ```python